SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 ## 📡 Receiver Hardware

-It is essential to use boards equipped with high-quality antennas to ensure signal integrity and range.
-Hardware featuring PCB antennas is generally the best option for use as a receiver.
+It is essential you use boards equipped with high-quality antennas to ensure signal integrity and range.
+Hardware that features a PCB antenna is generally the best option for use as a receiver.

 ### USB Dongles